prashant-kiit/Microservice-Miniature-CLI-Tutorial/README.md

-Download all files in a single folder and run the App.java file using java
+Download all files in a single folder and run the App.java file using java cmd.